patrickingle/bestbooks/README.md

 accounting frameworks had a proprietary, closed database structure.
 The original Bestbooks for Java has connectivity for multiple databases including MSSQL, DB2, Oracle and MySQL.

-BestBooks for Wordpress is a minimal accounting framework.
+BestBooks for Wordpress started as a minimal accounting framework but with inspiration (not copy) from waveaccounting.com, BestBooks is becoming a full fledge accounting application.

 BestBooks for Wordpress has enough functionality that you can create workable scripts that solve accounting problems.
 You will be able to implement many of the accounting problems on the accounting learning website, http://www.simplestudies.com

+Additional help from the excellent tutorials at https://www.keynotesupport.com/menu-accounting.shtml

 # Installation